Shadow Visitor (“I haunt” Series)

 Damian filled his lungs with air, however stale, then opened his mouth.
 It gaped, as though to blow blizzards.
 “Go away!
 Out!
 Quit our entryway!”

-I inhaled fear—through my skin pores, my crumbling spine marrow, my pupils’ black holes.
+I inhaled fear.
+Through my skin pores, through my crumbling spine marrow.
+And my pupils’ black holes.

 The doorknob pivoted.
 Slits, splits, cracks, and gashes lay in ambush.
 As I cowered to receive a hail of furies from hell, the chill inside my breast halted.
 Lull.

 The angel

-“Laura, sit up!” my kid brother said.
+“Laura.
+Sit up, girl!” my kid brother said.

-The guarding threesome, props in a silent movie, glided hither, foregrounding the antique lace stiffened in starch.
-Under my spellbound gaze, the shadow remodeled shape.
-Outlines of flapping elbows, head top nodding, in a concentrated intent on its own persona.
+The guarding threesome, props in a silent movie, glided hither.
+They foregrounded the antique lace stiffened in starch.
+Under my spellbound gaze, the shadow remodeled its shape.

 Damian swiveled toward me.
 “You saw that?”

-“They envy our youth, right?”
+“They envy our youth.
+Right?”

 “Think so.
 When the shadow left—”